Illinois Online Sports Betting

 Rome wasn’t built in a day is the cliché, well neither is Illinois online sports betting.

-The measure on the governor’s desk is just the latest in a rich, or not-so-rich, history of gambling in Illinois:
+The most recent law is the latest in a rich, or not-so-rich, history of gambling in Illinois:

 1800s: Illinois was home to unlicensed riverboats and the riffraff drawn to them.